tangentecode/obsidian-notes/computer-science/docs/c/pointers.md

 - English: integer pointer named `pX` is set to the address of `x`
 - If `*` is used next to a [type](computer-science/docs/c/types.md): **pointer to that type**
-- No type nearby: **pointer get dereferenced** which means it takes the value at that
+- No type nearby: **pointer get dereferenced** which means it takes the value at that location
+- The `&` sign

 ### Memory:

 | Adress | Value       |